 Injured by a Delivery Van?
 Ask Our Queens Car Accident Lawyers for Help

-Victims of a Queens delivery van accident should ask Cohen & Cohen Law Group, P.C. for help with their claim.
+Victims of a Queens delivery van accident should ask COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. for help with their claim.
 This is because insurance carrier aggressively fight for their corporate clients and will do everything in their power to undervalue your claim or diminish your injuries.
 We will not let that happen.
 Learn more about how we can help protect your rights to compensation by calling 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here.
 There is no upfront cost and we only get paid after you get paid.